Index · Directives systemd 257

 Units can be aliased (have an alternative name), by creating a symlink from the new name to the existing name in one of the unit search paths.
 For example, systemd-networkd.service has the alias dbus-org.freedesktop.network1.service, created during installation as a symlink, so when systemd is asked through D-Bus to load dbus-org.freedesktop.network1.service, it'll load systemd-networkd.service.
 As another example, default.target — the default system target started at boot — is commonly aliased to either multi-user.target or graphical.target to select what is started by default.
 Alias names may be used in commands like disable, start, stop, status, and similar, and in all unit dependency directives, including Wants=, Requires=, Before=, After=.
 Aliases cannot be used with the preset command.

 Aliases obey the following restrictions: a unit of a certain type (".service", ".socket", …) can only be aliased by a name with the same type suffix.
 A plain unit (not a template or an instance), may only be aliased by a plain name.
 A template instance may only be aliased by another template instance, and the instance part must be identical.
 A template may be aliased by another template (in which case the alias applies to all instances of the template).
 As a special case, a template instance (e.g. "alias@inst.service") may be a symlink to different template (e.g. "template@inst.service").
 In that case, just this specific instance is aliased, while other instances of the template (e.g. "alias@foo.service", "alias@bar.service") are not aliased.
 Those rules preserve the requirement that the instance (if any) is always uniquely defined for a given unit and all its aliases.
 The target of alias symlink must point to a valid unit file location, i.e. the symlink target name must match the symlink source name as described, and the destination path must be in one of the unit search paths, see UNIT FILE LOAD PATH section below for more details.
-Note that the target file may not exist, i.e. the symlink may be dangling.
+Note that the target file might not exist, i.e. the symlink may be dangling.

 Along with a unit file foo.service, the directory foo.service.wants/ may exist.
 All unit files symlinked from such a directory are implicitly added as dependencies of type Wants= to the unit.
 Similar functionality exists for Requires= type dependencies as well, the directory suffix is .requires/ in this case.
 This functionality is useful to hook units into the start-up of other units, without having to modify their unit files.
 For details about the semantics of Wants= and Requires=, see below.
 The preferred way to create symlinks in the .wants/ or .requires/ directories is by specifying the dependency in [Install] section of the target unit, and creating the symlink in the file system with the enable or preset commands of systemctl(1).
 The target can be a normal unit (either plain or a specific instance of a template unit).
 In case when the source unit is a template, the target can also be a template, in which case the instance will be "propagated" to the target unit to form a valid unit instance.
 The target of symlinks in .wants/ or .requires/ must thus point to a valid unit file location, i.e. the symlink target name must satisfy the described requirements, and the destination path must be in one of the unit search paths, see UNIT FILE LOAD PATH section below for more details.
-Note that the target file may not exist, i.e. the symlink may be dangling.
+Note that the target file might not exist, i.e. the symlink may be dangling.

 Along with a unit file foo.service, a "drop-in" directory foo.service.d/ may exist.
 All files with the suffix ".conf" from this directory will be merged in the alphanumeric order and parsed after the main unit file itself has been parsed.
 This is useful to alter or add configuration settings for a unit, without having to modify unit files.
 Each drop-in file must contain appropriate section headers.
 For instantiated units, this logic will first look for the instance ".d/" subdirectory (e.g. "foo@bar.service.d/") and read its ".conf" files, followed by the template ".d/" subdirectory (e.g. "foo@.service.d/") and the ".conf" files there.
 Moreover for unit names containing dashes ("-"), the set of directories generated by repeatedly truncating the unit name after all dashes is searched too.
 Specifically, for a unit name foo-bar-baz.service not only the regular drop-in directory foo-bar-baz.service.d/ is searched but also both foo-bar-.service.d/ and foo-.service.d/.
 This is useful for defining common drop-ins for a set of related units, whose names begin with a common prefix.
 This scheme is particularly useful for mount, automount and slice units, whose systematic naming structure is built around dashes as component separators.
 Note that equally named drop-in files further down the prefix hierarchy override those further up, i.e. foo-bar-.service.d/10-override.conf overrides foo-.service.d/10-override.conf.